-Figure 4-10-4: ACL Ports Configuration Page Screenshot
+Figure 4-10-4: ACL Ports Configuration page Screenshot

 Object Description • Port The logical port for the settings contained in the same row.
 Policy ID Select the policy to apply to this port.
-The allowed values are 0 through 255 .
+The allowed values are 0 through 255.
 The default value is 0. • Action Select whether forwarding is permitted ("Permit") or denied ("Deny").
 The default value is "Permit".
 Rate Limiter ID Select which rate limiter to apply on this port.
 The allowed values are Disabled or the values 1 through 16.
 The default value is "Disabled".
+EVC Policer Select whether EVC policer is enabled or disabled.
+The default value is "Disabled".
+Note that ACL rate limiter and EVC policer can not both be enabled.
+EVC Policer ID Select which EVC policer ID to apply on this port.
+The allowed values are Disabled or the values 1 through 256.
 Port Redirect Select which port frames are redirected on.
 The allowed values are Disabled or a specific port number and it can't be set when action is permitted.
-The default value is "Disabled". • Logging Specify the logging operation of this port.
-The allowed values are: ■ Enabled: Frames received on the port are stored in the System Log. ■ Disabled : Frames received on the port are not logged.
+The default value is "Disabled". • Mirror Specify the mirror operation of this port.
+The allowed values are: ■ Enabled: Frames received on the port are mirrored.

+Disabled : Frames received on the port are not mirrored.
 The default value is "Disabled".
-Please note that the System Log memory size and logging rate are limited. • Shutdown Specify the port shut down operation of this port.
-The allowed values are: Enabled : If a frame is received on the port, the port will be disabled. ■ Disabled : Port shut down is disabled.
-The default value is "Disabled". • State Specify the port state of this port.
+Logging Specify the logging operation of this port.
+The allowed values are: ■ Enabled : Frames received on the port are stored in the System Log. ■ Disabled : Frames received on the port are not logged.
+The default value is "Disabled".
+Note: The logging feature only works when the packet length is less than 1518 (without VLAN tags) and the System Log memory size and logging rate is limited. • Shutdown Specify the port shut down operation of this port.
+The allowed values are: ■ Enabled: If a frame is received on the port, the port will be disabled. ■ Disabled : Port shut down is disabled.
+The default value is "Disabled".
+State Specify the port state of this port.
 The allowed values are: ■ Enabled: To reopen ports by changing the volatile port configuration of the ACL user module. ■ Disabled : To close ports by changing the volatile port configuration of the ACL user module.
 The default value is "Enabled". • Counter Counts the number of frames that match this ACE.